riyo264/AwaasAI/README.md

 ### A context-aware smart-home brain that understands how you **feel**, learns how you **live**, and protects who you **love**.

-*Built for the Indian household — connected to Amazon Alexa, powered by deterministic intelligence and LLM reasoning.*
+*Built for the Indian household — connected to Amazon Alexa, powered by AWS Bedrock, Amazon DynamoDB, and ambient intelligence.*

 <br/>